madx/francois.yapok.org/src/pages/index.md

 [metal](https://www.youtube.com/watch?v=YODamIinCys)
 and sometimes I even [tweet](https://twitter.com/madx).

 If you wanna get in touch, just replace the first dot by an @ in this domain name to get my email address.
-If you want to see my more details about my technical background and my past professional endeavours, go check out
-[my LinkedIn profile](https://www.linkedin.com/in/francoisvaux/).
+If you want to see more details about my technical background and my past professional endeavours, go check out [my LinkedIn profile](https://www.linkedin.com/in/francoisvaux/).